RoozbehBandpey/Ahab/CKA/01_core_concepts.md

 Both the above commands have their own challenges.
 While one of it cannot accept a selector the other cannot accept a node port.
 It's better going with the kubectl expose command.
 If you need to specify a node port, generate a definition file using the same command and manually input the nodeport before creating the service.

+## Apply Command

+The apply command always consider the current definition file, the current state of configurations before applying any changes.
+If the object already does not exist it'll be created, once object is created an object configuration definition  similar to the object will be created on kubernetes.
+The live object configuration may contain additional fields to store the state of the object.

+After running the apply command the yaml version of local manifest will be converted to json.
+Then it is stored as the last applied configuration,.
+When new changes are applied in the local yaml manifest it'll be further compared with live object configuration and the changes will be identified.
+After applying changes it'll be stored ass last applied configuration in json format.